-This Draft EA was prepared for public review pursuant to NEPA with EPA as the lead agency and the USACE as the cooperating agency.
-The Draft EA will be circulated to the appropriate local, state and federal agencies, as well as other interested stakeholders and citizens.
-Comments received will be addressed in the Final EA.
-Upon completion of the Final EA, the project will be in full compliance with NEPA.
+This Environmental Assessment was prepared for public review consistent with EPA's Statement of Policy for Voluntary Preparation of National Environmental Policy Act (NEPA) Documents, 63 FR 58045 (Oct.
+29, 1998), with EPA as the lead agency and the USACE as the cooperating agency.
+The Draft Environmental Assessment was circulated to the appropriate local, state and federal agencies, as well as other interested stakeholders and citizens.
+Comments received are addressed in Section 5 of this Final Environmental Assessment.